 If you have been looking at my website and considering counselling, then let me say a little about counselling itself.
 Perhaps it is familiar to you or perhaps it is something you might enter into for the first time.
-The first thing I want to say to you is that I bring my own expertise, and I believe you do too - the expertise of your own life, feelings, thoughts and experiences.
+The first thing I want to say to you is that I bring my own expertise, and I believe you do too - the expertise of your own life, feelings, thoughts and experiences, even if, at times, you are not clear what those mean to you.
 To that end, I won't be able to tell you what to do to resolve your problems, nor will I analyse or give you advice.
+I will work with you to figure it out.

 “We can never judge the lives of others, because each person knows only their own pain and renunciation.
 It's one thing to feel that you are on the right path, but it's another to think that yours is the only path.” ― Paulo Coelho